 The chic del Alma sits at the edge of downtown and serves a mix of tapas and dinner dishes that showcase a variety of Latin American and Caribbean influences.
 The rotating menu changes often to reflect what's fresh and in-season.

-Near the southern edge of downtown, the Common Fields food-cart pod occupies an old auto repair shop—and has breathed new life into the space with four on-site food carts, outdoor seating (adorned with heaters and heated seats in winter), a small play area for children, a stage for live music, and a bustling taproom that pours more than a dozen beers, wines, and ciders from (largely local) independent producers.
+Near the southern edge of downtown, the Common Fields food-cart pod occupies an old auto repair shop—and has breathed new life into the space with four on-site food carts, outdoor seating (adorned with heaters and heated seats in winter), a small play area for children, a stage for live music, and a bustling taproom that pours more than a dozen beers, wines, and ciders from independent producers based in Oregon.

 The biggest and best-known brewery in town is Block 15 Brewing.
 Savor the cozy vibes at Block 15’s downtown brewpub while noshing on locally sourced pub grub and sampling more than a dozen of the brewery’s lagers, IPAs, and fruity wild ales.